 Here is a view of the seat removed.
 I’m almost ready to start painting the wood trim.

 I didn’t take any pics of the painting process.
 Mostly because I forgot but it’s pretty self explanatory.
 Just make sure you paint prior adding your new fabric to keep from getting paint on your fabric.
-I used White Dove Benjamin Moore color matched to Behr (because it’s more budget friendly), made it into chalk paint, and painted it on with a brush.
+I used White Dove Benjamin Moore color matched to Behr (because it’s more budget friendly), made it into chalk paint with my diy chalk paint recipe, and painted it on with a brush.
 It took 3 coats to cover up the dark wood.
 I then distressed the paint for more of a shabby look.
 I used Miss Mustard seed clear wax for sealing.

 When I reupholstered my other chairs posted above, I did not have an air compressor at that time so believe it or not, all of the stapling I did with a hand stapler.
 We finally got an air compressor, nailer, and stapler when we completed our wood wall project so yay for me!
 I just wanted to let you know that this can be done with a hand stapler but it was such an “easier” process to staple with a stapler and compressor!!
 I used a painters drop cloth from Lowes for the fabric but you can also find them online.
-Here is an Amazon affiliate link for drop cloths as well if you would like to save yourself a trip to the store.
 I washed mine in bleach letting it sit for 2 hours, while bleach soaked, in the washer during one of the cycles.
 I washed it twice with bleach and then once with just detergent to get rid of some of the hard core bleach smell (also dried it each time as well in the dryer).
 I have read that if you add peroxide on the last cycle with the detergent that it will help keep the fabric from continuing to break down from all of the bleach.
 I skipped that step and it seems to be fine so far.
 I cut the fabric to match each space with a little left over on the sides.
 I then folded each edge over and stapled it into the edges.
 You don’t have to fold it over.
 You could just staple and then cut off the excess as an ulterior option.
 It’s ok if the staples are not in a perfect line because the staples will eventually be covered up with trim.
 Make sure to pull your fabric tight when moving to the next side before stapling.
 It’s really annoying to end up with sagging fabric in the middle of your chair and then have to rip out the staples and start all over again.

 It’s quite the process and I kind of just worked my way around every seam and crevice, stapling in the new fabric.
 This part of the chair right here, the fabric ends under this rounded part and then the whole back is one separate piece.
 The fabric is stapled all the way across under this puffy rounded part, which will eventually be covered with trim.